Climate Change Reporting Resources

 Technical guidance on the use and unique functions of the Online Reporting Platform, along with instructions on how to access the form and obtain login details can be found on the Online Reporting Platform resources page.

 This page contains links to bespoke resources to support each section of the Climate Change Reports.
-New training resources are currently being produced and will be made available in early summer 2017. following the first
+New training resources are currently being produced and will be made available in early summer 2017 following the first mandatory reporting year.

 All members of SSN are strongly encouraged to sign up to the SSN fortnightly e-newsletter via the online form on our home page to stay up to date with upcoming events and reporting support.